Ensign H. Kellogg

-Ensign Hosmer Kellogg (July 6, 1812 – January 23, 1882) was a U.S. lawyer, businessman, and politician.
+Ensign Hosmer Kellogg (July 6, 1812 – January 23, 1882) was an American lawyer, businessman, and politician.
 He was a member of the Massachusetts House of Representatives and Massachusetts Senate.
 In 1850, he served as Speaker of the Massachusetts House of Representatives.

 Early life

 Kellogg was born in July 1812 to Elisha and Jane (Saxton) Kellogg in Sheffield, Massachusetts.

 Business career

 Kellogg was president of the Western Massachusetts Insurance Company from 1857 to 1865, and the Berkshire Agricultural Society in 1860 and 1861.
 Kellogg was both president of the Pontoosuc Woolen Company from 1861, and of the Agricultural National Bank from 1866, until his death in 1882.
 Kellogg also developed the Morningside neighborhood to the north of Pittsfield's downtown.

 Public service career

 Massachusetts House of Representatives

 Kellogg was a member of the Massachusetts House of Representatives in 1843, 1844, 1849-1851 and 1870-1871, also in 1850 Kellogg was Speaker of Massachusetts House.